 Chlorine is a greenish-yellow gas with a characteristic pungent odor.
 It condenses to an amber liquid at approximately -34 degrees C (-29.2 degrees F) or at high pressures.
-Odor thresholds ranging from 0.3-0.5 parts per million (ppm) parts of air have been reported.
+Odor thresholds ranging from 0.08 to part per million (ppm) parts of air have been reported.
 Prolonged exposures may result in olfactory fatigue.